-Valterra is exploring for mineral deposits in Ontario and British Columbia, Canada.
-The Company is well structured with an experienced geologic team, management group, and Board of Directors.
+Valterra is exploring for mineral deposits in British Columbia, Canada and Esmeralda County, Nevada USA.
+The company is well-structured with an experienced geologic team, management group, and Board of Directors.

 Valterra's recently acquired Weepah project in Nevada adds a high-grade, past producing gold property located in the prolific Walker Lane Gold Belt.

 Confirmation sampling by Valterra in the open pit yielded results similar to those reported by others.
 Highlighted Valterra sampling includes:

 - South Pit face - Chip-channel samples up to 3m of 9.01 g/t Au and 7m of 5.67 g/t Au in two adjacent samples,